Passive Aggressive Behavior

 • Know your own story.
 Take a look at your personal hot buttons, because that's where your anger, fear and pain are the strongest.
 These journaling exercises will help you with that.

-• Take responsibility for your own emotional healing, but doing these writing exercises that will help you move your anger from your subconscious to your conscious mind where you can better manage it.
+• Take responsibility for your own emotional healing, but doing the second journaling exercise will help you move your anger from your subconscious to your conscious mind where you can better manage it.

 • Use the power of imagery to further heal your emotional wounds and diffuse your anger.

-• Next, use these positive journaling techniques to start training your mind to look at what is good, right and working in your life and your relationships.
+• Next, use the positive journaling techniques (third step in the link above) to start training your mind to look at what is good, right and working in your life and your relationships.

-• And finally, learn these communication skills for conflict resolution and communicating anger in healthy, respectful ways.
+• And finally, learn communication skills for conflict resolution and communicating anger in healthy, respectful ways.

 Do the above exercises, and you will most definitely get some benefit.
 Do them regularly, and you will feel yourself changing.
 Do them regularly on an ongoing basis, and you will start to live a happy, productive life with positive, loving relationships.